-Finally, you can use Excel to determine a best-fit line of your data and the line's slope.
+Excel will also determine a best-fit line of your data and the line's slope.
 After you have completed your graph, right-click on any data point, and select "Add Trendline."
-To format the trendline, either double click it, or highlight it and go to the "Format" menu.
-Under "Type," "Linear" is the default, and that is what we will use.
-Under "Options," click the boxes for "Display equation on chart", and "Display R-squared value on chart".
+To format the trendline, under "Type," choose "Linear", Under "Options," click the boxes for "Display equation on chart", and "Display R-squared value on chart".
 Click the "OK" button.
-The equation for your trendline (in y = mx + b format where m =slope and b =the value of the y-intercept) and an $R^2$ values will then appear on your graph.
-Briefly, the closer your $R^2$ value is to 1.0, the better your experimental data fit the trendline, your best fit line.
+The equation for your trendline (in y = mx + b format where m = slope and b = the value of the y-intercept) and an R2 values will then appear on your graph.
+Briefly, the closer your R2 value is to 1.0, the better your experimental data fit the trendline, your best fit line.